 - Must have a demonstrated interest in integrating palliative and supportive care into his/her institution.
 This may be shown by attending courses on the topic, participating in related clinical activities, etc. (IDEA-PC Applicants Only)

 All applications must be submitted in accordance to the requirements and instructions of the International Development and Education Award IDEA Request for Applications and the IDEA-PC Request for Applications.
 All application materials must be in English and must be submitted through the Grants Portal.
 Paper applications or applications sent by e-mail or fax will not be accepted.
-Both IDEA and IDEA-PC applications will open on August 1, 2018, and are due by 5 PM ET on October 31, 2018.

 2018 International Development and Education Award Recipients